aws-samples/amazon-omics-tutorials/utils/scripts/README.md

 ```

 ## [compute_pricing.py](./compute_pricing.py)

+> :warning: DEPRECATION NOTICE :warning:
+> This script is deprecated and may be removed in the future.
+The recommended alternative is the [Run Analyzer](https://github.com/awslabs/amazon-omics-tools#omics-run-analyzer) in [AWS HealthOmics Tools](https://github.com/awslabs/amazon-omics-tools).
+In addition to costs for a workflow run's tasks and storage, it provides compute utilization metrics (CPU, RAM, GPU actually used by tasks vs what was requested and provisioned), as well as cost optimization suggestions.

 Python script that computes the cost of a workflow run breaking out details for individual tasks and run storage.